Oklahoma City bombing: Impact according to McVeigh

-Conspiracy theories

-A variety of conspiracy theories have been proposed about the events surrounding the bombing.
-Some theories allege that individuals in the government, including President Bill Clinton, knew of the impending bombing and intentionally failed to act.
-Other theories focus on initial reports by local news stations of multiple other unexploded bombs within the building itself as evidence of remnants of a controlled demolition; following the attack, search and rescue operations at the site were delayed until the area had been declared safe by the Oklahoma City bomb squad and federal authorities.
-According to both a situation report compiled by the Federal Emergency Management Agency and a memo issued by the United States Atlantic Command the day following the attack, a second bomb located within the building was disarmed while a third was evacuated.
-Further theories focus on additional conspirators involved with the bombing.
-Additional theories claim the bombing was carried out by the government in order to frame the militia movement or to provide the impetus for new antiterrorism legislation while using McVeigh as a scapegoat.
-Other conspiracy theories claim that foreign agents, particularly Islamic terrorists but also the Japanese government or German Neo-Nazis, were involved in the bombing.
-Experts have disputed the theories and government investigations have been opened at various times to look into the theories.

 Evacuation issues

 Several agencies, including the Federal Highway Administration and the City of Oklahoma City, have evaluated the emergency response actions to the bombing and have proposed plans for a better response in addition to addressing issues that hindered a smooth rescue effort.
 Because of the crowded streets and the number of response agencies sent to the location, communication between government branches and rescue workers was muddled.
 Groups were unaware of the operations others were conducting, thus creating strife and delays in the search and rescue process.
 The City of Oklahoma City, in their After Action Report, declared that better communication and single bases for agencies would better the aid of those in disastrous situations.

-Following the events of September 11, 2001, with consideration of other events, including the Oklahoma City Bombing, the Federal Highway Administration proposed the idea that major metropolitan areas create evacuation routes for civilians.
-These highlighted routes would allow paths for emergency crews and government agencies to enter the disaster area more quickly.
-By helping civilians get out and rescue workers get in, the number of casualties would hopefully be decreased.
+After the September 11 attacks in 2001, with consideration of other events, including the Oklahoma City bombing, the Federal Highway Administration proposed that major metropolitan areas create evacuation routes for civilians.
+These highlighted routes would allow paths for emergency crews and government agencies to enter disaster areas more quickly.
+By helping civilians get out and rescue workers get in, casualties would hopefully be decreased.